rahul-gharat/dronahq-docs/docs/ready-apis.md

 Let's dive into the process of installing a Ready API connector on the Self-Hosted version of DronaHQ.
 Start by selecting the desired connector and providing a name for it.

-Next, each Ready API connector has thwir own specific requirements for configuration on the Self-Hosted version.
+Next, each Ready API connector has their own specific requirements for configuration on the Self-Hosted version.
 To illustrate, let's explore the example of installing the HackerRank Ready API on the Self-Hosted version of DronaHQ.

 <figure>
   <Thumbnail src="/img/connecting-datasource/hacker-onprem.jpeg" width='100%' alt="Hackerrank On-Prem Installing"/>